Mumbai cricket team

 The Mumbai cricket team is a cricket team which represents Mumbai in Indian domestic cricket.
 It is governed by Mumbai Cricket Association.
-Its home ground is Wankhede Stadium of Churchgate.
+Its home ground is Wankhede Stadium in Mumbai.

 The team also plays its home matches at Bandra Kurla Complex Ground and Brabourne Stadium.
 The team comes under the West Zone designation.
-It was formerly known as the Bombay cricket team, but it changed when the city was officially renamed from Bombay to Mumbai.
+It was formerly known as the Bombay cricket team, but changed its name when the city was renamed from Bombay to Mumbai.